-TORONTO – August 19, 2015 – The trustees of The Griffin Trust For Excellence In Poetry are pleased to announce that Alice Oswald (UK), Tracy K. Smith (US) and Adam Sol (Canada) are the judges for the 2016 Griffin Poetry Prize.
+TORONTO – August 24, 2016 – The trustees of The Griffin Trust For Excellence In Poetry are pleased to announce that Sue Goyette (Canada), Joan Naviyuk Kane (US) and George Szirtes (UK) are the judges for the 2017 Griffin Poetry Prize.

 All three judges understand the importance of the Griffin Poetry Prize’s international reach and may consequently call in books of English language poetry from around the world.

 The shortlisted books (four international and three Canadian) will be announced on Tuesday, April 11, 2017.

 The Griffin Trust For Excellence In Poetry is pleased to announce that the Shortlist Readings will take place in Koerner Hall at The Royal Conservatory in the TELUS Centre for Performance and Learning, on Wednesday, June 7, 2017 at 7.30 p.m.

 The winners of the Griffin Poetry Prize will be named at an awards ceremony to be held in Toronto on Thursday, June 8, 2017.